wopian/tracker-killer/README.md

     npm i
     ```

-3. Add this repository as origin:

-    ```bash
-    git remote add origin https://github.com/wopian/hibari.git
-    ```

-4. Create a file named `env.js` where `index.js` is.
+3. Create a file named `env.js` where `index.js` is.
 Copy and paste
 the following code inside it:

     ```javascript